cask/cask/README.md

 ### Local Emacs installation

-When using carton in your local Emacs installation, make sure `carton.el` is in your path, and add this to your `.emacs` file (yes, we would all be very happy if something like this would be included in Emacs).
+_(yes, this is very annying and we would all be very happy if something like this would be included in Emacs by default)_

+When using carton for your local Emacs installation, add `carton` to your `Carton` file:

+    (depends-on "carton")

+Run the `carton` command to install.
+Then add this to your `.emacs` file.

+    (add-to-list 'load-path (car (file-expand-wildcards "~/.emacs.d/.cartons/carton-*")))
     (require 'carton)
     (carton-setup)
     (package-initialize)